 The maximum size of a message handled by the CSI stacks (NJCSI, C CSI) is 4GB.
 The recommended limit (for the data before encryption) is ~10% lower, if integrity or confidentiality is enabled in the applied Quality of Service.

-For the purpose of NCTS-P5 and AES-P1, the maximum size of the CCN message (after compression) is fixed at 20 MBytes.
+For the purpose of NCTS-P5 and AES-P1:

+the highly recommended maximum size of the CCN message is set to be at 20 Mbytes without any compression applied, and

+the strictly allowed maximum size of the CCN message shall not be more than 22 Mbytes without any compression applied, and

+if a message is sent by mistake on the Common Domain, with a size larger than 22 Mbytes, then the receiving country shall reject this oversized message by means of CD917C with the following content:

+errorLineNumber=0, errorColumnNumber=0, no errorPointer, errorCode=52, errorText=”maximum input size exceeded”, originalAttributeValue=<actual size>.

 Consequently, the National Applications must define and apply limits on the declaration messages, to avoid that a declaration message is accepted from the declarant, but cannot be exchanged on the Common Domain.
-Each National Transit Application must be able to receive and process the Common Domain messages with the multiplicity defined in the Appendix Q2 (when the size of the message is below the limit of 20 MBytes per compressed message).
-A similar approach is applicable to AES-P1.
+Each National Transit Application must be able to receive and process the Common Domain messages with the multiplicity defined in the Appendix Q2 (when the size of the message is below the limit of 22 MBytes per uncompressed message).
+The same approach is applicable to AES-P1.